alterNERDtive/bindED/README.md

 than they are on the US layout.

 I have added the option to use maps for other keyboard layouts.
-In order to do so you will have to set a text variable in VoiceAttack called `bindED.layout` to the layout you want to use before invoking the plugin.
+In order to do so you will have to set a text variable in VoiceAttack called `bindED.layout#` to the layout you want to use.
+BindED will be notified of the variable changing and reload your bindings with the appropriate key map.
 If the variable is not set it will defaut to “en-us”, leaving the original behaviour intact.

 I have included a map file for [Neo2](https://neo-layout.org) (`EDMap-de-neo2.txt`) which is the layout that I am using personally.
 If you are on a different layout, you will have to create a corresponding map file yourself or prod me to add it.
-E.g. for the french AZERTY it would be `EDMap-fr-fr.text` and set `bindED.layout` to “fr-fr”.
+E.g. for the french AZERTY it would be `EDMap-fr-fr.text` and set `bindED.layout#` to “fr-fr”.
 For US Dvorak, `EDmap-en-us-dvorak` and “en-us-dvorak”.
 You can see where this is going.

 For more information on [creating new supported keyboard layouts see the